 Content Management System or CMS can also be used for other functions beyond just websites, like document management.

-To give you an inspiration of however a content management system works, we’re about to take a windstorm tour of the WordPress interface (WordPress could also be a good example of a content management system).
+To give you inspiration on how a content management system works, we’re about to take a windstorm tour of the WordPress interface (WordPress could also be a good example of a content management system).

 Let’s begin with making a bit of content.
 While not a content management system, you’d need to be compelled to write down a static terminology file and transfer it to your server.

 With a content management system like WordPress, you will simply write your content in an associate degree interface that seems associate degree honest bit like Microsoft Word.

 What Makes A Content Management System or CMS?

 Talking on a technical level, a content management system is created of 2 core parts:

-A content management application (CMA) – this is often the part that allows you to essentially add, edit, and manage content on your website.
+A content management application (CMA) – is often the part that allows you to essentially add, edit, and manage content on your website.